 1. The best way to start is to give

-If you've read my article about growing my early Twitter audience, you know that I think a lot about human interactions.
+If you've seen my email course on Making Twitter Friends, you know that I think a lot about human interactions.
 I know that in order for others to pay attention to my voice, I first need to gain trust and credibility.
 These 2 things are too important to ignore for anyone just starting out.

 Because most of my work was buried with the companies I was running, I had no credibility on the Internet.
 And this was also why I decided to make this guide free for all.